 The government-wide financial statements include the statement of net position and the statement of activities.
-These statements are designed to provide readers with a broad overview of the School's financial position in a manner similar to that of private-sector companies.
+These statements are designed to provide readers with a broad overview of the Company's financial position in a manner similar to that of private-sector companies.
 Emphasis is placed on the net position of governmental activities as well as the change in net position.
-Governmental activities are the activities where the School's programs and services are reported including, but not limited to, instruction, operation and maintenance of plants and facilities, pupil transportation, extracurricular activities, capital outlay, debt service, and other support services.
-The School does not have any business-type activities.
+Governmental activities are the activities where the Company's programs and services are reported including, but not limited to, instruction, operation and maintenance of plants and facilities, pupil transportation, extracurricular activities, capital outlay, debt service, and other support services.
+The Company does not have any business-type activities.

-The statement of net position presents information on all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the High School at the North Bay Haven campus, with the difference between them reported as net position.
-Increases or decreases in net position over time may serve as a useful indicator of the School's improving or declining financial position.
+The statement of net position presents information on all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Company, with the difference between them reported as net position.
+Increases or decreases in net position over time may serve as a useful indicator of the Company's improving or declining financial position.

-The statement of activities presents information on all revenues and expenses of the School and the change in net position for the fiscal year.
+The statement of activities presents information on all revenues and expenses of the Company and the preschools and the change in net position for the fiscal year.
 Changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in the statement of activities for some items that will result in cash flows in future fiscal periods (e.g., uncollected fees).